 Jons Jansses is a former tech entrepreneur and is currently CDO & Founder at Conway & Co.
-Before that, he was the CIO at Ace & Tate, where he leads the team of designers and developers.
+Before that, he was the CIO at Ace & Tate, where he lead the team of designers and developers.
 Ace & Tate designes and produces eyewear and sells it online, but is set up more as a tech company then as a classic retail company.
 Because they control the complete value chain and customer experience, from production to the purchase by the consumer, Ace & Tate can offer high-quality and stylish eyewear for an attractive price.
 Also, as a producer, they sell directly to the consumer (‘Direct to Consumer’) and not only online, but also in their own stores.
 Their power lies in the experiences they can offer in all the ‘touchpoints’ of the ‘customer journey’.
 The direction on this process affords a lot of relevant data, that is directly processed in their ‘brand storytelling’ and in the designs of the eyewear.
 Like with any other tech company, all decisions are made based on data and there is continuous testing and optimisation.
 ‘Build, measure, learn’ is the motto.

 At Ace & Tate, Jons was mainly specialised in rebuilding the technical infrastructure, which is now completely ‘Headless’ and ‘API based’.
 Because of that, Ace & Tate is ready for continuously changing interfaces used by consumers.
 These interfaces are the several digital ‘store fronts’, used by consumers to pick, try on and buy glasses.
 Most retailers have just made their systems available for smartphones, while the next platforms are already on the corner.
 In this ‘post-web’ era it should also be possible to order through a ‘conversational’ or ‘voice controlled’ interface.
 The commerce platform of Ace & Tate is designed flexibly and is ready for all possible future interfaces.